Semikhah: Ordination ceremony

-The ceremony where ordination is conferred is known as Chag HaSemikhah, the festival of ordination.
-Today in most branches of Judaism, there is no laying on of hands; ordination is conferred as an academic degree with a diploma, signed by the officiating rabbis, often hand-written on parchment.
+The ceremony where ordination is conferred is known as Hag HaSemikha, the festival of ordination.
+Today, in most branches of Judaism, there is no laying on of hands; ordination is conferred as an academic degree with a diploma, signed by the officiating rabbis and often hand-written on parchment.

-In fact, receiving ordination has been a festive occasion accompanied by celebration since Talmudic times.
+Receiving ordination has been a festive occasion accompanied by celebration since Talmudic times.
 According to the Talmud, when the rabbis ordained Rabbi Zeira, they sang a bridal song in his honor: "Even though she painted not her eyes with antimony, neither darkened her cheeks with rouge, nor plaited her hair, she is still a graceful doe [of exceptional beauty]!" the analogy and implication being: just as a bride is inherently beautiful, so for ordination, one's Torah knowledge must be immediately apparent.

-They also sang at the ordination of Rabbi Ammi and Rabbi Assi: "Just like these, just like these, ordain for us!"; epitomizing, as they did, the ideal candidate for oridnation.
+They also sang at the ordination of Rabbi Ammi and Rabbi Assi: "Just like these, just like these, ordain for us!"; epitomizing, as they did, the ideal candidate for ordination.
 This wording - כל מן דין סמוכו לנא - as per the certificate displayed, is still often included on semikhah diplomas.